LY4C49/SmartFloorHanger/README.md

 If you want to make the all system, you can order an ACRYLIC through ACRYLIC.SLDPRT(open through Solidwork)

-1.Download "blink" app on your phone and register 2.Register to "心知天气" and get your key(you will get weather service through the api) in MQTT.py 3.Replace the "auth" to your key(blinker's key) 4.Replace the "key to your key(weather's key) in get_weather.py 5.connect your Arduino with Raspberry
+1.Download "Blink" app on your phone and register
+2.Register to "心知天气" and get your key (you will get weather service through the api) 3.Replace the "auth" to your key(blinker's key) in MQTT.py
+4.Replace the "key to your key(weather's key) in get_weather.py
+5.connect your Arduino with Raspberry
 6.run .ino file on your Arduino
 7.run .py files on your Raspberry
+8.Enjoy it!
+Control your hanger through your phone or let your hanger control itself automatically!

+### APP on your phone(you can design your own UI)
 ![image]()

+### Hanger
 ![image](https://github.com/LY4C49/Smar_Floor_Hanger/blob/main/Results.jpg)